chendoy/restaurant-c-mem/README.md

 - we need limit capcity on 'open table' action (as the capcity in the config file), now we can assign 5 people to table where is capicity is 4 people

+- closing table does not clears the customer in it

 - fix backup and restore (chen)

 - example 2 run yields to different outputs